 Dr. Alexander Hildebrandt has studied electrical engineering in Ulm (Germany) and got his diploma in 2002.
 After working as a research associate at the University of Ilmenau and Stuttgart (Germany) he received his Ph.D. in 2009.
-Since 2006 he works as an engineer of automation and control in the research department of the Festo AG & Co.
+Since 2006 he works as an engineer of automation and control in the research department of the Festo SE & Co.
 KG.
 His key activities are the control and dimensioning of pneumatic, electrical and biomechanical drives.

 Andreas Pany, Dipl.
 Designer

 Andreas Pany studied Jewelry and Industrial Design in Schwäbisch Gmünd, Helsinki and Leicester.
 At Strassacker art foundry he got lots of experience in international art and design projects, also in architecture.
 Today he is the leader of the design- and sculpturing department, responsible for product development of the company.

 Generative modelling and rapid prototyping, especially 3D-print supports us since 2001.
 These techniques are nowadays also used to support moulding processes, jigs and fixtures, and restauration of historical parts.